phani-kb/dns-toolkit/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes with tests
+4. **Validate commit messages** before pushing.
+All commit message must reference a GitHub issue.
-4. Submit a pull request
+5. Submit a pull request

 ## License